epfl-ada/ada-2023-project-lassa8639/README.md

 - Which topics predominate in the mental health category?
 - What is the common sentiment when people talk about mental health, and what does that reveil?
 - Can we see an increase (or decrease) in performance (subscribers, views, likes, ...) for channels that speak about mental health?
-- Did old channels that were not speaking about mental health start more often to speak about it?
+- Did channels that were not speaking about mental health start more often to speak about it?

 ## Proposed Additional Datasets 📊